-Early-bird registration finishes three weeks before the workshop starts, or as soon as the workshop is fully booked, whichever date is earlier.
+Early-bird registration finishes one month before the workshop starts, or as soon as the workshop is fully booked, whichever date is earlier.

 You will not be able to take part in a workshop until the full workshop fee has been paid to the Katapult bank account.

 Your booking of the space at Katapult is confirmed upon receipt of 50% of the rental fee to our bank account.
 This deposit is non-refundable and your residency period will be entered into our public calendar.
 The full rental fee must be paid two weeks before the residency period takes place, or we reserve the right to offer the space for other artists to use.